-within the Environmental and Social safeguards were to be put in place this risk would be important.
-RISK 19a: Risk on labour opportunity and working conditions.
+RISK 19: Risk on labour opportunity and working conditions.
 The scope of this risk belongs to Project Standard 7.
 Event: It may occur that working conditions are not meet the minimum criteria to satisfy the UNDP's requirements.
 It may also occur that unskilled/manual labour loses their jobs.
-Cause : all project stages (i.e. construction, operation) will require labour, some project activities will displace unskilled/manual labour, and the UNDP Universal Human Rights Index informs concerns in this country regarding labour rights, employment rates and/or working conditions for some of the stakeholder groups relevant to this project.
-Impact : This may lead to the use of child, forces, discriminatory, under-minimum practices and/or occupational health and safety accidents/incidents.
-I = 4 L = 3 Substantial This risk is relevant to the project activities supporting the following components: Policy and regulation Business Model Innovation with Private Sector Scaled-up Financing Digitalization, Knowledge Management (KM) and Monitoring and Evaluation (M&E) Output specifics: This risk applies to activities related to implementing pilots and their M&E but also to policy and regulatory activities due to the indirect potential impacts, for example, if they lead to expanded minigrid coverage after the project across the country.
-This risk is not covered by the national legal requirements are in place there are signs of been inconsistently enforced to the UNDP SES level.
-Country specifics: At the time of this document no information was yet available to study this risk at the site level.
+Cause: all project stages (i.e. construction, operation) will require labour, some project activities will displace unskilled/manual labour, and the UNDP Universal Human Rights Index informs concerns in this country regarding labour rights, employment rates and/or working conditions for some of the stakeholder groups relevant to this project.
+Impact: This may lead to the use of child, forces, discriminatory, under-minimum practices and/or occupational health and safety accidents/incidents.
+I = 4 L = 4 Substantial While risks levels at the time of implementation site selection may not be high, it goes without saying that the negative consequences of such risks, if realised, are extreme.
+This risk is relevant to the project activities supporting the following components: Policy and regulations Business model innovation and private business Knowledge Management and Monitoring and Evaluation Output specifics: This risk applies to activities related to implementing pilots and their M&E but also to policy and regulatory activities due to the indirect potential impacts, for example, if they lead to expanded minigrid coverage after the project across the country.
+This risk is not covered by the national legal requirements to conduct the project activities and/or when requirements are in place there are signs of been inconsistently enforced to the UNDP SES level.
+This approach should be reconfirmed/revisited in the course of developing the site-specific SEPs and ESIA/ESMPs prepared during project implementation; if sufficient evidence supports a decision to prepare an IPP (e.g. at a specific SEP, then that can be taken forward.
+Otherwise, the requirements for FPIC and consultations during full implementation of project will be presented in the project and site-specific SEP and the ESMP.
+In addition, the project Grievance Redress Mechanism (GRM) will seek to identify, reduce and address the risk of retaliation and reprisals against people who may seek information on and participation in project activities, express concerns and/or access project-level grievance redress processes/mechanisms or UNDPs Stakeholder Response Mechanism or Social and Environmental Compliance Unit.
+To minimize the risk of reprisal or retaliation, the GRM will maintain confidentiality of complainants' identities when requested, will respond to complainant concerns about reprisal or retaliation and in consultation with the complainant bring the complaint to the Project Board and/or the UNDP Accountability Mechanism for review and action.
+Country specifics: - At the time of this document no information was yet available to study this risk at the site level.
 Therefore, to be conservative, it is realistic to assume that each site will require assessment and management.
 Potential gaps to be addressed will be identified through the gap analysis as indicated in the ESMF.
 The necessary management plan/measures will be put in place as part of ESMP(s), based on the ESIAs.
-In particular, operators, contractors and owners of sites shall be required to abide by OHS measures identified in the ESMP, including for instance operational procedures manual(s), safety information, training program for all workers, the provision of adequate safety equipment, and the clarification of roles and responsibilities at each phase of the project.
 See ESMF Attachment II for details of assessment and management of this risk.
-RISK 19b: Risk on labour opportunities.
-The scope of this risk belongs to Project Standard 7.
-Event: It may occur that unskilled/manual laborers see their jobs displaced.
-Cause : some project investment (productive machinery, minigrids) could displace unskilled/manual labour Impact : This may lead manual labour Impact : This may lead manual laborers whose labour is made redundant to seek out alternative income-generating activities which may involve greater risk.
-(NB: the UNDP Universal Human Rights Index informs concerns in this country regarding labour rights, employment rates and/or working conditions for some of the stakeholder groups relevant to this project) l = 3 L = 1 Low This risk is relevant to the project activities supporting the following components: Policy and regulations Business model innovation and private business Scaled-up financing Digital, Knowledge Management and Monitoring and Evaluation This project's activities will be aggregated to other ongoing projects with equivalent safeguard requirements to UNDP focused on this if it can be demonstrated the risk can be mitigated through such third-party requirements and capacity.
-Output specifics: This risk applies to activities related to implementing pilots and their M&E but also to policy and regulatory activities due to the indirect potential impacts, for example, if they lead to expanded minigrid coverage after the project activities and/or when requirements are in place there are signs of been inconsistently enforced to the UNDP Country specifics: At the time of this document no information was yet available to study this risk at the site level.
-Therefore, to be conservative, it is realistic to assume that each site will require assessment and management.
-Potential gaps to be addressed will be identified through the gap analysis as indicated in the ESMF.
-The necessary management plan/measures, if any given that this risk is considered low, will be put in place as part of ESMP(s), based on the ESIAs.
-See ESMF Attachment II for details of assessment and management of this risk.
+RISK 20: Risk on pollution and resource efficiency.
+The scope of this risk belongs to Project Standard 8.
+I = 4 L = 4 Substantial This risk is relevant to the project activities supporting the following components: - Policy and regulations - Business model innovation and private business Country specifics: - At the time of this document no information was yet available to study this risk at the site level.
+Therefore, to be conservative, it is realistic to assume that each site